swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

   `StringInterpolationType` associated type which would be `Never` by default, thus disabling interpolation.
 We decided this was too clever by half.

-* We considered leaving out the `forInterpolation:` label matching and instead just matching unlabeled initializer parameters when an interpolation like `\(foo)` was used.
+* We considered leaving out the `stringInterpolationSegment:` label matching and instead just matching unlabeled initializer parameters when an interpolation like `\(foo)` was used.
 However, this meant that many interpolations had to be specified as `\(describing: foo)`.
 This was rather burdensome.